cisagov/ScubaGear/README.md

 - MS.AAD.3.8: *Managed Devices SHOULD be required to register MFA*
 - MS.AAD.7.4: *Permanent active role assignments SHALL NOT be allowed for highly privileged roles*

 The example below illustrates the syntax for defining user, group, and role exemptions to select policies.
+User and group exemptions are used for policies that can be modified to exclude specific users and groups from having to comply.
+Role exemptions are for those policies that can be modified to exclude specific roles from having to comply.
 It also makes use of a YAML anchor and alias to simplify formatting policies having the same documented exemptions.
 Items surrounded by chevrons are to be supplied by the user.

         Aad:
           MS.AAD.1.1v1: &CommonExclusions